dan-fritchman/Thesis/content.md

 ## OK, not _all_ of those schematics are bad

-Hdl21 is largely designed to replace graphical schematics.
-A central thesis is that most schematics would be better as code.
-Based on personal experience as a researcher and industry practitioner, designing systems and integrated circuits - my experience is that most schematics are worth less than zero.
-Not that they shouldn't exist; most of the bad ones don't have much of a choice. but that the limitations of their form do net harm to the underlying design task they exist to support.

-But there's still some magic in the good ones.

 I call this a dinner party test.
 The setup: you're at a dinner party.
 The other people there are smart - but not _your kind_ of smart.
 They might be from different fields or backgrounds.
-The test: given some technical artifact of your field, how well can you explain it to them?
-How well can you explain it to them in a way that they can understand, and that they can appreciate the value of?
+The test: given some artifact of your field, how well can you explain it to them?
 Better yet, how well can you explain it to, say, your mom?

+Ultimately this is a test of _your own_ understanding, much in the way Richard Feynman might have evaluated it.

-An example prompt for such a test:
+An example such test:

 ```python
 print("Hello World!")